 Admidio, for example, is a decent open source software that can be used for general management of customers.
 However, it doesn’t support payments or auto-renewals.

-It’s also important to make sure the software comes with support – in case you run into any problems while running the program.
+Make sure the software comes with customer support in case you run into any problems while running the program.

-Most free softwares don’t offer support, so you need to make sure you have a tech-savvy person in your team before you implement it.
+Most free software does not offer post-sales support, so make sure you have a tech-savvy person in your team before you implement it.

 Come up with a catchy name